-Some Islamic movements in Indonesia make the fatwas issued by the MUI as a reference for their actions.
-They recently found their momentum after the defence movements called 411 and 212.
-The proponents of the movements called themselves as Gerakan Nasional Pengawal Fatwa Majelis Ulama Indonesia (GNPF-MUI/The National Movement of Guardian of Fatwa of the Indonesian Ulema Council).
-Employing a qualitative approach coupled with historical-causal paradigm this article examines the main question: Do the proponents of these movements substantially understand the fatwas they defend?
-The results of the research show that the fatwas have a dilemmatic position.
-On the one hand, there have been movements which insist on making the fatwas as “sacred opinion” that must be protected and guarded.
-On the other hand, people do not substantially comprehend the fatwas they defend.
-This problem has been caused, among others, by the cultural basis of the Indonesian society which put more preference on orality than literality or, explicitly, written tradition.
+Some Islamic movements in Indonesia, which make the fatwas issued by the Indonesian Ulema Council (MUI) a reference for their actions, recently found their momentum after the defense movements called 411 and 212.
+The proponents of these movements are called Gerakan Nasional Pengawal Fatwa Majelis Ulama Indonesia (GNPF-MUI), which means The National Movement of the Guardians of the Indonesian Ulema Council’s Fatwa.
+By the employment of a qualitative approach coupled with a historical-causal paradigm, this article examines the main question, which asks if the proponents of these movements substantially understand the fatwas they defend.
+The results of the research showed that the fatwas held a dilemmatic position.
+While some movements have insisted on making them a “sacred opinion” that must be protected and guarded, people do not substantially comprehend the fatwas they defend.
+This problem is caused by the cultural basis of the Indonesian society, which put more preference on orality than literality or, explicitly, written tradition.

 Agrama, Hussein a L I. “Ethics, Tradition, Authority,” American Ethnologist, Vol. 37, No. 1, 2010.

 Ahyar, Muzayyin and Alfitri.
 “Aksi Bela Islam: Islamic Clicktivism and the New Authority of Religious Propaganda in the Millennial Age in Indonesia”, Indonesian Journal of Islam and Muslim Societies, Vol. 9, No. 1, 2019.